PhilippeRaemy/SimpleCommandLineParser/SimpleCommandLineParser/README.txt

 # SimpleCommandLineParser
 Simple and straight forward command line parser for dotnet console apps.
-Version 1.3 includes a refreshed list of target frameworks, and removes dependencies on a number of other libraries.
+Version 1.4.1 includes a refreshed list of target frameworks, and removes dependencies on a number of other libraries.
+## Breaking changes:
+As of version 1.4.0...
+* the constructor wants an application name and description as parameters
+* the lambdas passed to the parameter methods are now Action<T> instead of Action<string>, T being the type of the parameter.
+This allows for better type checking and less casting.

+## Bug fixes:
-Bux fixes, notably on optional parameters.
+Handle optional parameters.

 ## Usage:
 ``` c#